 Begin by taking a cue from Bella and dipping into the fruitful world of pop culture.
 Think about your all-time favorite musicians, songs, movies and books, and see if they spark any inspiration.
-If you want to be right on the wave of trending cat names, next year’s hot tips include Rey (Skywalker), after the heroine of the Stars Wars VIII flick, and Ghost, in homage to the noble albino direwolf that Game Of Thrones’s Jon Snow roams with.
+If you want to be right on the wave of trending cat names, hot tips include Rey (Skywalker), after the heroine of the new Stars Wars flicks, and Ghost, in homage to the noble albino direwolf that Game Of Thrones’s Jon Snow roams with.
 (Naming your feline after another species character is totally legit.)

-As you muse over pop culture-inspired cat names, side toward the classic.
+As you muse over pop culture-inspired monikers, side toward the classic.
 The name Bella is broad and plain enough to endure through the ages — it also means beautiful in Italian — but be cautious about burdening your cat with a title derived from an overnight hot thing.
 The world of pop culture moves at warp speed, and today’s sensation can be tomorrow’s fad.
 Returning to the Star Wars theme, think of those beleaguered kitties struggling to navigate the wilds of 2018 while called Jar Jar Binks.
 Oh, the horror!
-On a similar tip, calling your cat after a sports star who’s just won your team the title is destined to backfire once the player inevitably transfers to a rival franchise in a couple of years.
+On a similar tip, calling your cat after a sports star who’s just won your team the title is destined to backfire once the player inevitably transfers to a rival franchise.
 Vintage players make for sturdier cat names.